webgptorg/promptbook/README.md

 ## 🖋 Writing web content

--   Use completion
+-   MODEL VARIANT Completion
--   Use GPT-3
+-   MODEL NAME `gpt-3.5-turbo-instruct`

 \`\`\`markdown
 As an experienced copywriter and web designer, you have been entrusted with creating text for a new website {title}.